-HUD includes housing problems by income levels and race and ethnic group.
-If a race or ethnic group has a 10% or higher percentage of households facing one or more problem than the jurisdiction, a disproportional situation is occurring.
+HUD compartmentalizes housing problems by income level, race, and ethnic group.
+Disproportional situations occur when a race or ethnic group has a 10% or higher percentage of households facing one or more problem(s) than the jurisdiction on the whole.
 Housing problems are defined as the following:

-- 1. Lacks complete kitchen facilities
+- 1. Lacking complete kitchen facilities

-- 2. Lacks complete plumbing facilities
+- 2. Lacking complete plumbing facilities

-- 3. More than one person per room
+- 3. Housing more than one person per room

-- 4. Cost burden greater than 30%
+- 4. Having a cost burden greater than 30%